-result of non-destructive testing (satisfactory or unsatisfactory), if applied.
+result of non-destructive testing and details of test procedure, when applicable.

 3.12.10.4 The Register Certificate.

 Each casting or the batch of small castings shall be accompanied with the Register Certificate.
 In addition to the special number, the requisites of the Register representation or location, the place and date of issue, the Register Certificate is, as a minimum, to contain the following data: